poliastro/poliastro/docs/source/contributing.rst

 Development environment
 -----------------------

-These are some succint steps to set up a development environment:
+These are some succinct steps to set up a development environment:

 1. `Install git <https://git-scm.com/>`_ on your computer.
 2. `Register to GitHub <https://github.com/>`_.